Veterans’ Benefits Act of 2010 Signed Into Law

 TITLE V—BURIAL AND CEMETERY MATTERS

 The US Military already provides free military burial for veterans.
-The following benefits have been enhanced.
+The following benefits have been enhanced.- Increase in certain burial and funeral benefits and plot allowances for veterans.

 - Allow interment in national cemeteries of parents of certain deceased veterans.